Hailing Peter the Great, Putin draws parallel with mission to 'return' Russian lands | Politics

 Hailing Peter the Great, Putin draws parallel with mission to 'return' Russian lands

-Prior to Putin's visit to the exhibition, state television aired a documentary praising Peter the Great as a tough military leader, greatly expanding Russian territory at the expense of Sweden and the Ottoman Empire with the modernized army and navy he built.
+Prior to Putin's visit to the exhibition, state television aired a documentary praising Peter the Great as a tough military leader, greatly expanding territory at the expense of Sweden and the Ottoman Empire.
 INTEREST IN HISTORY In recent years, Putin's interest in Russian history has loomed ever larger in his public appearances.
-In April 2020, as Russia entered its first coronavirus lockdown, he drew bemusement in some quarters when he compared the pandemic to 9th century Turkic nomadic invasions of medieval Russia during a televised address to the nation.
+In April 2020, as Russia entered its first coronavirus lockdown, he compared the pandemic to 9th century Turkic nomadic invasions of medieval Russia.

+Russian President Vladimir Putin paid tribute on Thursday to Tsar Peter the Great on the 350th anniversary of his birth, drawing a parallel between what he portrayed as their twin historic quests to win back Russian lands.

 INTEREST IN HISTORY In recent years, Putin's interest in Russian history has loomed ever larger in his public appearances.

-In April 2020, as Russia entered its first coronavirus lockdown, he drew bemusement in some quarters when he compared the pandemic to 9th century Turkic nomadic invasions of medieval Russia during a televised address to the nation.
-In July 2021, the Kremlin published an almost 7,000-word essay by Putin, entitled "On the Historical Unity of Russians and Ukrainians", in which he argued that Russia and Ukraine were one nation, artificially divided.
-It laid the groundwork for his deployment of troops to Ukraine in February.
+In April 2020, as Russia entered its first coronavirus lockdown, he compared the pandemic to 9th century Turkic nomadic invasions of medieval Russia.
+In July 2021, the Kremlin published a long essay by Putin in which he argued that Russia and Ukraine were one nation, artificially divided.
+It laid the groundwork for his deployment of troops to Ukraine.

-Moscow says it sent troops into Ukraine to disarm and "denazify" its neighbour.
+Moscow says it acted to disarm and "denazify" its neighbour.
 Ukraine and its allies say Putin has launched an unprovoked war of aggression.
-In the run up to the launch of what Russia calls its "special military operation", Putin blamed Vladimir Lenin, the founder of the Soviet Union, for creating Ukraine on what Putin said was historically Russian territory, and for planting the seed of the USSR's eventual collapse.
+In the run up to what Russia calls its "special military operation", Putin blamed Vladimir Lenin, the founder of the Soviet Union, for creating Ukraine on what Putin said was historically Russian territory.

-By contrast, the Russian leader offered cautious praise for Josef Stalin for creating "a tightly centralised and absolutely unitary state", even as he acknowledged the Soviet dictator's record of "totalitarian" repression.
-Putin has a history of praising leaders sharing his own conservative views, including Tsar Alexander III and pre-revolutionary prime minister Pyotr Stolypin, both of whom have had monuments in their honour erected across the country.
+By contrast, he offered cautious praise for Josef Stalin for creating "a tightly centralised and absolutely unitary state", even as he acknowledged the Soviet dictator's record of "totalitarian" repression.
+Putin has a history of praising leaders sharing his own conservative views.

 Meanwhile, leaders seen as antithetical to a strong, unitary Russian state, including Lenin and Nikita Khrushchev, have seen their contributions played down.
 "Putin likes leaders he sees as tough, strong managers," said Andrei Kolesnikov, a senior fellow at the Carnegie Endowment for International Peace.